Top 10 Children’s Books for Christmas!

 A farmer just has a few animals that he can count on one hand.
 He calls them One, Two, Three, Four and Five.
 He has one tree he calls Tree.
 One night he dreams that snow has covered his animals and remembers that it’s Christmas.
 He delivers presents to the animals and Tree gives him a big surprise.

-What’s your favourite children’s books for Christmas?
+What are your favourite children’s books for Christmas?
 Do you agree with my top 10?
-Comment your ideas below and have a merry Christmas!
+Comment your ideas below and have a Merry Christmas!